erigontech/erigon/README.md

 ## Configuration Files
 Config files are the easiest way to configure cdk-erigon, there are examples in the repository for each network e.g. `hermezconfig-mainnet.yaml.example`.

-Depending on the RPC provider you are using, you may wish to alter `zkevm.rpc-ratelimit`.

 ***

 ## Running CDK-Erigon